argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 ::::

-We then use either `text-label`-pair to further fine-tune the model.
+We then use either `text-label`-pair or a `formatting_func` to further fine-tune the model.

 #### Training